dirac-institute/sorcha/docs/inputs.rst

 .. warning::

-   **When running an instance of surveySimPP, either every synthetic planetesimal experiences cometary activity, or none do.** When running simulations of synthetic planetesimals exhibiting cometary activity, **every** object in that simulation must have an entry in the associated cometary activity file.
+   **When running an instance of Sorcha, either every synthetic planetesimal experiences cometary activity, or none do.** When running simulations of synthetic planetesimals exhibiting cometary activity, **every** object in that simulation must have an entry in the associated cometary activity file.

 +-------------+-----------------------------------------------------------------------------------+
 | Keyword     | Description                                                                       |